alix-tz/phd/posts/008.md

 Phew!
 The letter finally made it to the Assurance Maladie.
 But the time frame was narrowing down quickly!
 I had to contact the Assurance Maladie via the mobile app to try to politely urge then to send it back to me quickly.
 Eventually, I received it duly signed on September 27.
 I had two weeks left to send it to the RAMQ and get an acceptation letter to be able to reduce my bill.

-Wasting no time, I praised the RAMQ for allowing me to upload the file(s) on their website, but cursed them when I received a confirmation telling me that they would take up to 60 days to process it.
+Wasting no time, I praised the RAMQ for allowing me to upload the file(s) on their website, but cursed them when I received a confirmation notice telling me that they would take up to 60 days to process it.
 60 days!
 I only had 17 left!

 At this point, as far as my bill was concerned, I had two options: